 Dirt - swallowing

-This is poisoning from swallowing or eating dirt.
+This article is about poisoning from swallowing or eating dirt.

 Before Calling Emergency

 - Person's age, weight, and condition